morph-l2/morph-doc/docs/how-morph-works/general-protocol-design/1-rollup.md

 - **Epoch Cycle Role Switching**: Sequencers alternate roles as batch submitters within an established Epoch cycle.
 - **Cross-Epoch Execution Capability**: Any Sequencer can perform a Rollup for another Sequencer's Epoch.
-- **Timeout Logging**: The system records instances when not a single rollup happens during an epoch, the epoch will be marked as “timeout” as well as the responsible sequencer
+- **Timeout Logging**: The system records instances when not a single rollup happens during an epoch, the epoch will be marked as “timeout” as well as the responsible sequencer.

 ### Timeout